JayJamieson/scout-sqlite/README.md

-# Scout-sqlite (WIP)
+# Scout-sqlite

-> This is still a WIP tool.
-I am Looking for your feedback in [Feedback](https://github.com/JayJamieson/scout-sqlite/issues/1) issue.
+> I am Looking for your feedback in [Feedback](https://github.com/JayJamieson/scout-sqlite/issues/1) issue.

 Currently tools like [Drizzle ORM](https://orm.drizzle.team/docs/overview), [Kysely](https://kysely.dev/docs/intro) don't support SQLite FTS index creation through table definitions.
 Scout-sqlite aims to bridge that gap by helping create and manage FTS index creation by generating and applying the SQL for you.